(Home Page)

-These Work Minute / R.E. / S.U. time standards have been tested, validated, and used inside 100+ wood truss operations, giving owners and managers a reliable way to:
+These Work Minute / R.E. / S.U. time standards have been tested, validated, and used inside 100+ wood truss operations, giving owners and managers a reliable way to:- Price work accurately

 Pricing the Right Jobs Makes More Money –